NuclearKev/Common-Lisp/README.md

 ## Big Number Library

 This library is used to do arithmetic on huge numbers (consisting of thousands of digits).
-So far the library can do all basic arithmetic, except for division isn't fully functional yet.
-You can only divide wholly and will not get the fractional portion.
-These functions are being rewritten at the moment.
+So far the library can do all basic arithmetic.
+However, you can only use whole numbers (natural numbers to be more specific).
+If you divide two whole numbers that give you a fraction, you'll get that fraction in decimal form with a 'D (not a string, a symbol) separating the whole part from the fraction part.
+I plan to add fraction support for all functions someday.

 To see the library in action, I recommend using the factorial program.
 Put in 1000! and see the huge number that comes out, accurate to every digit.
 If that's